Abhi-222/Saanatak-documents/sop-01-screenshots/SPRINT-00-DOC-03-README.md

 - Windows 10+, macOS 11+, or a common Linux distribution.
 - Administrator or `sudo` access.
 - Internet connection and ~500 MB free disk space.
+- Know your machine's architecture (`amd64`/`x86_64` or `arm64`) before downloading — Apple Silicon Macs, Windows on ARM, and many newer Linux servers use `arm64`, not `amd64`.
+Check with `uname -m` on macOS/Linux.

 ## Installing Go on Windows

 ### Step 1: Download and Run the Installer

 Download the `.msi` installer from the official downloads page and run it, accepting the default settings.
+Choose the `amd64` or `arm64` installer to match your machine's architecture.

 <details>
 <summary>Screenshot: Go downloads page</summary>